KnpLabs/php-github-api/README.md

 Via [Composer](https://getcomposer.org).

-This command will get you up and running quickly with a guzzle http client.
+This command will get you up and running quickly with a Guzzle HTTP client.

 ```bash
 composer require knplabs/github-api:^3.0 guzzlehttp/guzzle:^7.0.1 http-interop/http-factory-guzzle:^1.0